AFLplusplus/AFLplusplus/unicorn_mode/README.md

 			+ If input constraints (size, invalid bytes, etc.) are known they should be checked in the place_input handler.
 If a constraint fails, just return false from the handler.
 AFL++ will treat the input as 'uninteresting' and move on.
-		+ Sets up registers and memory state for beginning of test
+		+ Sets up registers and memory state to start testing
 		+ Emulates the interesting code from beginning to end
 		+ If a crash is detected, the test harness must 'crash' by throwing a signal (SIGSEGV, SIGKILL, SIGABORT, etc.), or indicate a crash in the crash validation callback.